frankwang95/frankwang95.github.io/_pages/resume.md

 **Argonne Natn.
 Lab**

-> Lab of Eugene Y. Yan
+> Statistician Intern - Lab of Eugene Y. Yan
-> Statistician Intern
 > May 2016 - Aug 2016

 * Implemented the shuffled complex evolution genetic optimization algorithm to calibrate the parameters of a global hydrology model on data collected from the GRACE satellite using Argonne's MIRA and LCRC supercomputing clusters.